Will Texas Turn Blue in 2024?

 • Even reliably red Tarrant County voted for Biden by a slim 1.8K votes in 2020, the first time it has done so.

-With Trump the likely nominee, we expect passionate Democrats to vote in large numbers next year in November.
+Recent polling has Harris within 4-5 points and Allred within a few.
+That bodes well for Democrats in the state as disaffected Republicans and Independents continue to reject MAGA extremism and vote Democratic.
+With Trump the nominee, we expect passionate Democrats to vote in large numbers this year in November.
 Will it be enough to turn Texas blue?
 No one can say for sure, but there are lots of positive signs indicating it will be a close match which likely will have Texas Democrats watching the news with bated breath as we wonder if Texas will finally not leave us empty-handed at the altar, again.

 Donate quickly with ActBlue Express: